bluedatainc/solutions/APIs/v1_bluedata_apis_doc.md

 ## 42. Get cluster service status

-  __API-URI__: /api/v1/cluster/<cluster-id>?nagios
+  __API-URI__: /api/v1/cluster/{cluster-id}?nagios

   __NOTE__:

-      - Inorder to get cluster service status, first run API#1 to get <session-id> and then run API#37 to switch to a specific tenant where your cluster is created.
+      - Inorder to get cluster service status, first run API#1 to get {session-id} and then run API#37 to switch to a specific tenant where your cluster is created.

       - The API response has parameter named "current_state" which provides the status of the services in the cluster.
 The current_state has four values,